Isobel Miller Kuhn: Family background and education

+Conversion and religious calling

-Even though she had abandoned Christian teachings, she was still "considered a good girl, even a 'Christian'!," by some of her friends and acquaintances Yet after a crisis in which she discovered that the man to whom she was secretly engaged not only was unfaithful to her but also told her to expect the same treatment in their marriage, she was on the verge of taking her own life.
-Instead of drinking a bottle of poison from the bathroom medicine cabinet, however, Kuhn listened to the sound of her father's sleeping groans from his bedroom and remembered that he had been a "dear, kind father...."
-She went back to her bedroom and thought of a Latin quote from a Dante poem, which she believed was translated, "In His will is our peace."
-She considered that if God did exist, she certainly was not "in His will"; perhaps, she thought, that was why she had no peace.
+Although Kuhn she had abandoned Christian teachings by her entry to university, she was still considered a Christian and a respectable woman by many of her surrounding friends and acquaintances.
+However, she experienced a mental health crisis, becoming suicidal after she discovered that the man to whom she was secretly engaged was being unfaithful.
+After confronting him, he told her to expect the same treatment in their marriage, and she considered taking her own life.
+Instead of drinking a bottle of poison from the bathroom medicine cabinet, Kuhn heard the sound of her father sleeping in his bedroom and remembered that he had been a "dear, kind father...."
+She went back to her bedroom and thought of a Latin quote from a Dante poem, which she believed was translated as "In His will is our peace."
+She considered that if God did exist, she certainly was not "in His will", and considered if that was the reason why she had no peace.

-Deciding to pray but not wanting to be duped by a "mental opiate," the unsure young woman whispered a prayer "with raised hands to God, to prove to her that He is and to give her peace; and, if He did she would give her whole life to Him - do anything He asked her to do, no matter what He asked - no matter where He asked her to go, for her whole life."
-Afterward, she decided to study the life of Jesus Christ in the Gospels.
-However, Kuhn was very much a secret Christian in the beginning, renouncing "worldly" pursuits a little at a time, but struggling to pray often.
+She then prayed, recording that she knelt "with raised hands to God, to prove to her that He is and to give her peace; and, if He did she would give her whole life to Him - do anything He asked her to do, no matter what He asked - no matter where He asked her to go, for her whole life."
+Afterward, she decided to study the Gospels and the life of Jesus Christ.
+She largely hid her faith at the beginning of her conversion, renouncing "worldly" pursuits but struggling to pray often.